imkaywu/3drecon_dataset/recon.md

 ---

 ## Overview
-This page is dedicated to displaying the reconstruction results.
+This page show the reconstruction results of the synthetic and real-world datasets.

 ## Synthetic dataset
 We generate six synthetic objects with varied levels of texture, albedo, specularity, and roughness.